Eligibility and Benefits of Asylum Status

-To determine if you are eligible for asylum status, USCIS will evaluate whether you meet the definition of a refugee according to section 101(a)(42) of the Immigration and Nationality Act (INA).
+To determine if you are eligible for asylum status, USCIS will evaluate whether you meet the definition of an asylee according to section 101(a)(42) of the Immigration and Nationality Act (INA).
 In general, eligibility for asylum requires that:

-- The reason for persecution is related to one of five things: race, religion, nationality, membership in a particular social group, or political opinion
+- The reason for persecution is related to one of five things: race, religion, nationality, membership in a particular social group, or political opinion; and

 To apply for asylum, file Form I-589, Application for Asylum and for Withholding of Removal, within one year of your arrival to the United States.
 You may include your spouse and children who are in the United States on your application at the time you file or at any time until a final decision is made on your case.
-To include your child on your application, the child must be under 21 and unmarried.
+To include your child on your application, the child must be unmarried and under 21 years of age.
 There is no fee to apply for asylum.
 CitizenPath recommends using an immigration attorney to prepare Form I-589 and document your past persecution or fear of persecution.

 Working as an Asylee

 You will need employment authorization to work in the United States.
 Working without authorization could jeopardize future immigration benefits.
 However, you may not apply for employment authorization at the same time you apply for asylum.
-You may apply for an employment authorization document (work permit) if:
+Generally, you may apply for an employment authorization document (work permit) if:

 - 150 days have passed since you filed your complete asylum application, excluding any delays caused by you (such as a request to reschedule your interview); and